MicrosoftDocs/architecture-center/docs/guide/sap/sap-s4hana-content.md

 ### SAP Web Dispatcher

 The Web Dispatcher component is used as a load balancer for SAP traffic among the SAP application servers.
-To achieve [high availability of SAP Web Dispatcher](https://help.sap.com/doc/saphelp_nw73ehp1/7.31.19/en-US/48/9a9a6b48c673e8e10000000a42189b/frameset.htm), Azure Load Balancer implements either a failover cluster or the parallel Web Dispatcher setup.
-For internet-facing communications, a stand-alone solution in the perimeter network would be the recommended architecture to satisfy security concerns.
-[Embedded Web Dispatcher on ASCS](https://help.sap.com/viewer/00b4e4853ef3494da20ebcaceb181d5e/LATEST/en-US/2e708e2d42134b4baabdfeae953b24c5.html) is a special option.
+To achieve [high availability of SAP Web Dispatcher](https://help.sap.com/doc/saphelp_nw73ehp1/7.31.19/48/9a9a6b48c673e8e10000000a42189b/frameset.htm), Azure Load Balancer implements either a failover cluster or the parallel Web Dispatcher setup.
+For internet-facing communications, a stand-alone solution in the perimeter network is the recommended architecture to satisfy security concerns.
+[Embedded Web Dispatcher on ASCS](https://help.sap.com/viewer/00b4e4853ef3494da20ebcaceb181d5e/LATEST/2e708e2d42134b4baabdfeae953b24c5.html) is a special option.
 If you use this option, take into account proper sizing because of the extra workload on ASCS.

 ### Fiori front-end server (FES)

 This architecture addresses broad base requirements and assumes that the embedded Fiori FES model is used.
 All the technology components are installed on the S/4 system itself, meaning that each S/4 system has its own Fiori launchpad.
-The high availability setup for this deployment model is that of the S/4 system—no additional clustering or VMs are required.
+The high availability setup for this deployment model is that of the S/4 system—no extra clustering or VMs are required.
 For that reason, the architecture diagram doesn't show the FES component.

 For a description of the primary deployment options—either embedded or hub, depending on the scenarios, see [SAP Fiori deployment options and system landscape recommendations](https://www.sap.com/documents/2018/02/f0148939-f27c-0010-82c7-eda71af511fa.html).
 To achieve simplification and performance, the software releases between the Fiori technology components and the S/4 applications are tightly coupled.
 This setup makes a hub deployment fitting for only a few, narrow use cases.

 If you use the FES hub deployment, the FES is an add-on component to the classic SAP NetWeaver ABAP stack.
 Set up high availability the same way you protect a three-tier ABAP application stack with clustered or multi-host capability: use a standby server database layer, a clustered ASCS layer with high availability NFS for shared storage, and at least two application servers.
-Traffic is load-balanced via a pair of either clustered or parallel Web Dispatcher instances.
-For internet-facing Fiori apps, we recommend an [FES hub deployment](https://blogs.sap.com/2017/12/15/considerations-and-recommendations-for-internet-facing-fiori-apps/) in the perimeter network.
-Use [Azure Web Application Firewall on Application Gateway](/azure/application-gateway/) as a critical component to defense traffic, with [Azure AD with SAML](/azure/active-directory/saas-apps/sap-netweaver-tutorial) for user authentication and SSO for [SAP Fiori](/azure/active-directory/saas-apps/sap-fiori-tutorial).
+Traffic is load balanced via a pair of either clustered or parallel Web Dispatcher instances.
+For internet-facing Fiori apps, we recommend an [FES hub deployment](https://blogs.sap.com/2017/12/15/considerations-and-recommendations-for-internet-facing-fiori-apps) in the perimeter network.
+Use [Azure Web Application Firewall on Application Gateway](/azure/application-gateway) as a critical component to deflect threats.
+Use [Azure AD with SAML](/azure/active-directory/saas-apps/sap-netweaver-tutorial) for user authentication and SSO for [SAP Fiori](/azure/active-directory/saas-apps/sap-fiori-tutorial).

 :::image type="content" source="media/fiori.png" alt-text="Architecture diagram that shows the data flow between the internet and two virtual networks, one with SAP Fiori and one with SAP S/4HANA." lightbox="media/fiori.png border="false":::